 That the Waitematā Local Board

-a) Supports in principle the re-installation of bollards at St Patrick’s Square and requests Auckland Transport to provide a rough order of costs.
+a) Supports in principle the re-installation of bollards at St Patrick’s Square by Auckland Transport, in consultation with relevant Auckland Council departments, for a solution to manage parking and through-traffic in the Square, and requests Auckland Transport to provide a rough order of costs.

 The Roman Catholic Bishop of the Diocese of Auckland has requested that bollards be installed on Saint Patrick’s Square at locations to the north-west and north-east of Saint Patrick’s Cathedral.
 The Bishop’s representatives have approached the local board for our support in securing the agreement of Auckland Transport to the re-installation of the bollards and, possibly, the provision of funding to meet the cost of their installation.